henrikfroehling/Trakt.NET/README.md

 ### Getting Started

-Install the latest release by running the following command
+Install the latest release by running the following NuGet command
 ```ps
 PM> Install-Package TraktApiSharp
 ```
-or with the [Package Management](https://docs.nuget.org/consume/package-manager-dialog) in Visual Studio and search for "trakt".
+or with the [NuGet Package Management](https://docs.nuget.org/consume/package-manager-dialog) in Visual Studio and search for "trakt".

 Each release will also be published [here](https://henrikfroehling.github.io/TraktApiSharp/downloads/) and [here](https://github.com/henrikfroehling/TraktApiSharp/releases).